kali-linex/linex/Documentation/virt/hyperv/vmbus.rst

 signaling primitives to allow Hyper-V and the guest to interrupt each other.

-VMbus is modeled in Linux as a bus, with the expected /sys/bus/vmbus entry in a running Linux guest.
-The VMbus driver (drivers/hv/vmbus_drv.c) establishes the VMbus control path with the Hyper-V host, then registers itself as a Linux bus driver.
+VMbus is modeled in Linex as a bus, with the expected /sys/bus/vmbus entry in a running Linex guest.
+The VMbus driver (drivers/hv/vmbus_drv.c) establishes the VMbus control path with the Hyper-V host, then registers itself as a Linex bus driver.
 It implements the standard bus functions for adding and removing devices to/from the bus.

-Most synthetic devices offered by Hyper-V have a corresponding Linux device driver.
+Most synthetic devices offered by Hyper-V have a corresponding Linex device driver.
 These devices include:

 * SCSI controller